oar-team/kameleon/docs/source/index.rst

 About
 -----

-Kameleon is a simple but powerful tool to generate customized software appliances.
-A software appliances is a complete operating system image with your tools and libraries indside.
-With Kameleon, you can make a recipe that describes how to create step by step your own OS distribution, or you can extend a template to only add a few packages to a standard Linux distribution.
-Kameleon can then generate an image in any format from the same recipe build: Docker, VirtualBox, KVM, Grid'5000,...
-Kameleon is made to improve reproducibility in computer science and engineering by giving you tool that achieve complete *reconstructability* of your appliances with ease using cache, checkpointing and interactive breakpoint.
+Kameleon is a simple but powerful tool to generate customized operating system images, based on traceable recipes.

+Thanks to Kameleon, one can write recipes that describe how to create, step by step, customized operating systems in any desired target format, and then cook them (build them), just like GNU make cooks sources using a Makefile to build binary programs.

+For instance, Kameleon can create custom operating system images for QEMU/KVM, VirtualBox, docker, LXC or bootable ISO.
+It can support creating such images for any machine architecture (x86, ARM64, PPC64, ... ).

+In fact, since the Kameleon engine by itself is very generic by design, a lot more can be done, because most of the specialization happens in the recipes, written in Kameleon's powerful recipe language (YAML based DSL).

+Kameleon was initially developed to improve reproducibility in computer science and engineering, providing a tool that achieves complete *reconstructability* of system images with cache, checkpointing and interactive breakpoint mechanisms.

 Have a look to the :doc:`getting_started` to start using Kameleon.